morganstanley/testplan/doc/newsfragments/fix_filename_linenumber.feature.rst

-* Common styling for path and time of assertions
+* Common styling for path and time of assertions.